 - When a file of an unrecognized file type exists under a subdirectory in the server's data directory, it will be backed up by mysqlbackup unless the --only-known-file-types option is used.
 However, if the name of the file does not have an extension, it will cause mysqlbackup to throw an error when it tries to restore the backup to a server. - Cloud operations by MySQL Enterprise Backup are not supported on macOS or Windows platforms, and also on Linux platforms when generic Linux builds are used for both the server and MySQL Enterprise Backup (i.e., when both the server and MySQL Enterprise Backup have been installed using generic Linux tarballs). - Using the --src-entry option with the extract command on cloud backups will cause the command to fail.
 Cloud backups can only be extracted in full. - Some limitations apply when mysqlbackup works with encrypted InnoDB tables.
-See the discussion here for details. - Backup operations fail if the server has been started with --innodb_undo_log_encrypt=ON - Backup operations may fail if checksums for redo log pages are disabled (i.e., if -innodb_log_checksums is OFF or FALSE or 0) on the server. - It is safe to have DDL operations (CREATE TABLE, RENAME TABLE, DROP TABLE, ALTER TABLE, and operations that map to ALTER TABLE like CREATE INDEX) happening on the server in parallel with a backup operation as long as: - The tables involved exist in their own tablespaces, instead of being in the system tablespace or some general tablespaces. - These server features have not been applied to the tables involved: - Data-at-rest encryption - Page-level compression - · Full-text indexing - The backup is not taken with the following mysqlbackup features: - Optimistic backup - Transportable tablespace (TTS) - Redo log archiving - Incremental backups with-redo-log-only - A compressed directory backup fails when a general tablespace bears the same basename as the database server's system tablespace (usually ibdata1) and exists in the same directory with it (usually the server's data directory).
+See the discussion here for details. - Backup operations fail if the server has been started with --innodb_undo_log_encrypt=0N - Backup operations may fail if checksums for redo log pages are disabled (i.e., if -innodb_log_checksums is OFF or FALSE or 0) on the server. - For MySQL Enterprise Backup 8.0.19 and later: It is safe to have DDL operations (CREATE TABLE, RENAME TABLE, DROP TABLE, ALTER TABLE, and operations that map to ALTER TABLE like CREATE INDEX) happening on the server in parallel with a backup operation as long as: - The tables involved exist in their own tablespaces, instead of being in the system tablespace or some general tablespaces. - These server features have not been applied to the tables involved: - Data-at-rest encryption - Page-level compression - · Full-text indexing - The backup is not taken with the following mysqlbackup features: - Optimistic backup - Transportable tablespace (TTS) - Redo log archiving - Incremental backups with-redo-log-only - Incremental backup using page-tracking (no longer a limitation for release 8.0.27 and later) - A compressed directory backup fails when a general tablespace bears the same basename as the database server's system tablespace (usually ibdatal) and exists in the same directory with it (usually the server's data directory).
 A compressed single-file backup created under the same situation will be corrupted, and cannot be restored.
 To avoid the problem, the server administrator should not put into the same directory the system tablespace and a general tablespace of the same basename; if that is unavoidable, do not perform a compressed backup for the database server. - When working with a replication set up whose source server also belongs to a separate Group Replication setup, over time, create backups consistently either from the source or the replica, but not from both.
 Otherwise, there will be conflicts between the id values generated by the source and the replica, causing backups to fail.